microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 a. **Draft**: An import/export process has been created but has not yet started.
 The TRE User/Researcher has now access to a storage location and he must identify the data to be processed.
 At this point the airlock import/export processes allow a single file to be processed.
 However a compressed file may be used (zip).
 b. **Submitted**: The request was submitted by the ressearcher (not yet processed).
+c. **In-Review**: The request was submitted is in review.
-b. **In-progress**: The import/export process has now started and is in-progress.
+d. **Approval In-progress**: The import/export process has been approved, however data movement is still ongoing.
-c. **Approved**: The import/export process has been approved.
+e. **Approved**: The import/export process has been approved.
 At this state, data has been securely verified and manually reviewed.
 The data is now in its final location.
 For an import process the data is now available in the TRE workspace.
 It can be accessed by the requestor from within the workspace.
+f. **Rejection In-progress**: The import/export process has been rejected, however data movement is still ongoing.
-d. **Rejected**: The import/export process has been rejected.
+g. **Rejected**: The import/export process has been rejected.
 The data in the process was rejected manually by the Airlock Manager.
+h. **Cancelled**: The import/export process was manually cancelled by the requestor TRE user, a Workspace owner or a TRE administrator.
+The cancelation is only allowed when the request is not actively changing (i.e. **Draft** or **In-Review** state).
+i. **Blocking In-progress**: The import/export process has been blocked, however data movement is still ongoing.
-e. **Blocked**: The import/export process has been blocked.
+j. **Blocked By Scan**: The import/export process has been blocked.
 The security analysis found issues in the submitted data, and consequently quarantined the data.
-f. **Cancelled**: The import/export process was manually cancelled by the requestor TRE user, a Workspace owner or a TRE administrator.

-When an airlock process is created the state is `Draft` and the user gets a storage location (storage account -> SAS token + URL) he can use to place the date to be processed (import or export).
+When an airlock process is created the state is **Draft** and thre request infrastructure will get created providing a single container to centralize data in the request.
+Once the processThe user will get a link for this container inside the storage account (URL + SAS token) that he can use to upload the desired data to be processed (import or export).
 This storage location is external for import (`stalimex`) or internal for export (`stalexint`), however only accessible to the requestor (ex: a TRE user/researcher).
-The user will be able to upload a file to the provided storage location.
+The user will be able to upload a file to the provided storage location, using any tool of their preference: [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) or [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) which is a command line.

 The user Submits the request (TRE API call) starting the data movement (to the `stalimip` - import in-progress or `stalexip` - export in-progress).
-If enabled, the Security Scanning is started wither identifying security flaws or not.
-When the process is concluded, if no security flaws were identified, a notification is sent to the Data workspace Steward users providing the access to data (SAS token + URL with READ permission).
-In case security flaws are found, the data is moved to storage rejected (either rejected import `stalimrej` or rejected export `stalexrej`).
+The airlock request is now in state **Submitted**.
+If enabled, the Security Scanning is started.
+In case security flaws are found, the request state becomes **Blocking In-progress** while the data is moved to storage rejected (either rejected import `stalimrej` or rejected export `stalexrej`).
+In this case, the request is finalized with the state **Blocked By Scan**.
+If the Security Scanning does not identify security flaws, the request state becomes **In-Review**.
+Simultaneously a  notification is sent to the Airlock Manager user providing the access to data (SAS token + URL with READ permission).

+> The Security Scanning can be disabled, chaging the request state from **Submitted** straight to **In-Review**.

-The Data Stewards will manually review the data using the tools of their choice available in the TRE workspace.
-Once review is completed, the Data Stewards will have to **approve** or **reject** the airlock proces, though a TRE API call.
-This call will start the data movement to the final storage destination: `stalexapp` - external approved export or `stalimapp` - internal approved import.
+The Airlock Manager will manually review the data using the tools of their choice available in the TRE workspace.
+Once review is completed, the Airlock Manager will have to *Approve* or *Reject* the airlock proces, though a TRE API call.
+At this point, the request will change state to either **Approval In-progress** or **Rejection In-progress**, while the data movement occurs moving afterwards to **Approved** or **Rejected** accordingly.
+The data will now be in the final storage destination: `stalexapp` - external approved export or `stalimapp` - internal approved import.
-There is also a state update, which will trigger a notification to the requestor including a SAS token + URL for the containers holding the data.
+With this state change a notification will be triggered to the requestor including the location for the processed data in the form of an URL + SAS token.

 ## Data movement